Declaration on Children, Youth and Climate Action

 It is imperative that we put children at the heart of climate action and invest in practical solutions that protect children from the effects of climate change.
 Operationalizing the Declaration would have a transformative effect for children’s rights and our ability to meet both the Paris Agreement and Sustainable Development Goals.

-The Declaration is based on priorities identified by children and youth themselves, and consensus on the text was reached by the champion governments that launched the Declaration.
-While the Declaration text is therefore considered closed at this stage, an annexe to the Declaration has been developed to provide additional context and guidance on each commitment, which can be updated at more regular intervals.
+The Declaration is based on priorities identified by children and youth themselves, and consensus on the text was reached by the champion governments that launched the Declaration in 2019.
+In 2021, feedback received from Member States was accepted by YOUNGO.
+The Declaration text is therefore considered closed at this stage, however an annex to the Declaration has been developed to provide additional context and guidance on each commitment, and which can be updated at more regular intervals.

-Yes, an annexe has been developed to provide guidance on operationalizing the Declaration’s commitments.
-This guidance is intended to provide more context, information, and supporting resources and tools where available.
-It also seeks to address additional comments and suggestions from signatory States to further strengthen certain dimensions of the Declaration.
-The guidance can be further updated and the latest version will be made available on the UNICEF, YOUNGO and CERI websites.
+Yes, an annex has been developed to provide supporting guidance for taking forward operationalization of the Declaration’s commitments.
+This guidance is intended to provide more context, information, and supporting resources/tools where available.
+It also seeks to address additional comments and suggestions received from signatory States to further strengthen certain dimensions of the Declaration.
+The guidance can be further updated.
+Please contact the UNICEF team for further information.

-Signatories may wish to further adapt this guidance in the context of their own countries in order to reflect existing priorities and initiatives.
+Signatories may wish to further adapt this guidance to the national level context in order to reflect existing priorities and initiatives.
 Such an exercise could provide an excellent opportunity for establishing or strengthening collaboration with relevant partners including child- and youth-led organizations and networks.

 Your Government can sign by sending a scanned copy of the signed Declaration to email@example.com and the CERI Secretariat at firstname.lastname@example.org.
 You will receive a confirmation email from UNICEF.